 Saluspot hired me to create a new product where users could have health insurance for a standard price.
 The goal was that the users could locate the nearest doctor and be able to contact them or create an appointment.
-I was in charge of the research, the information architecture and the management of the design team.
+I was in charge of the information architecture and the management of the design team.

 We created a product that would suit both users, doctors and patients taking into account that we had a feature that allows users to ask health questions.
 We collected information through surveys and interviews regarding their experience with the current website which provided us with enough data to start working.